tldr-pages/tldr/pages/common/safe.md

 `safe env`

-- Provide a tree hierarchy listing of all reachable keys in the Vault:
+- Display a tree hierarchy of all reachable keys for a given path:

 `safe tree {{path}}`